seamus-rochford/BriteBin-AlertService/doc/readme.txt

 	systemctl enable britebin-alert
 5. Reload all dependencies
 	systemctl daemon-reload
+6. Check the status of teh service systemctl status britebin-alert
-4. Check if service is running systemctl list-units --type service --all
+7. Check if service is running systemctl list-units --type service --all